6 min read

 A QA toolkit is a modular approach that integrates test strategy, test design procedures and traceability.
 It provides a user-friendly structure that helps teams to plan and execute tests more efficiently.

-What role do communities of practice play in the implementation of agile methods in the public sector?
+What role do Communities of Practice play in the testing process?

 Communities of practice promote the exchange of knowledge between different projects and departments.
 They support teams in sharing best practices and exchanging experiences, which contributes to the successful implementation of agile methods.